Guhndahb/fort_calc/README.md

 - Can I switch offline delta policy?
   Yes; set --delta-mode FIRST_CHUNK to compute offline_cost relative to the first bin mean.

+- How do I generate multiple plots with different configurations?
+  Use the new --plot-spec or --plot-spec-json flags to specify multiple plot configurations.
+Each can have its own layers and axis limits.

+- Why are --plot-layers and top-level axis limits deprecated?
+  The new --plot-spec and --plot-spec-json flags provide a more flexible and powerful way to configure plots.
+They allow for multiple plots with different configurations in a single run.

 ## Roadmap ideas

 - Optional adaptive binning for offline_cost stability
 - Spline/GAM model options for flexible yet smooth trends
 - Bootstrap CI for FORT to visualize uncertainty
 - Policy helpers: tolerance band selection and hysteresis built into the report

+## Multi-plot functionality

+The multi-plot functionality allows you to generate multiple plots with different configurations in a single run:

+- Use --plot-spec key=value[,key=value...] to specify plot parameters in key=value format (repeatable)
+- Use --plot-spec-json JSON_OBJECT to specify plot parameters as a JSON object (repeatable)
+- Each plot specification can have its own layers, axis limits, and other parameters
+- Multiple plots will be generated with descriptive filenames based on their configurations
+- The deprecated --plot-layers flag still works for single plot generation but is no longer recommended

 ## License